 Strong guidance starts here.

-M’Liss is one of the founding members of C.I.E.S. and its very first secretary.
+M’Liss is one of the founding members of TIES and its very first secretary.
 She originally sat in on the Board of Director in this role until 2003 when she was re-elected as a Board Member and later became President in 2014.
 She holds a BA from the University of California, Master’s Degree from Whitworth University, and an ECE diploma and certificates in organizational development and board development.
-Her vision for CIES is that it may continue to serve newcomers and help alleviate the effects of dislocation and trauma through English, employment, and skills-based training, all while finding the peace and safety found in being a part of Canadian culture.
-Her husband is a long term volunteer with CIES, as are her four children who all continue to volunteer to this day.
+Her vision for TIES is that it may continue to serve newcomers and help alleviate the effects of dislocation and trauma through English, employment, and skills-based training, all while finding the peace and safety found in being a part of Canadian culture.
+Her husband is a long term volunteer with TIES, as are her four children who all continue to volunteer to this day.

-John Li began volunteering at the CIES in 2013 as an invitational guest speaker for the Project Management Training program, and joined the Board of Directors in 2014.
+John Li began volunteering at the TIES in 2013 as an invitational guest speaker for the Project Management Training program, and joined the Board of Directors in 2014.
 John holds a Bachelor’s of Science degree in Engineering from the University of Waterloo, as well his PMP designation from the Project Management Institute.
 He currently works as a manager at Shaw Communications, and is an avid volunteer in the field of continuing education.
-John is a regular industry speaker at several educational institutions, including SAIT, the University of Calgary, as well as CIES, on project management and information technology.
+John is a regular industry speaker at several educational institutions, including SAIT, the University of Calgary, as well as TIES, on project management and information technology.
 John has grown up in Calgary ever since arriving as a child of immigrant parents, and believes in giving back to assist new-comers to Canada.

 TREASURER / SECRETARY

-Philip joined CIES in 2002 and became the Treasurer in 2007.
+Philip joined TIES in 2002 and became the Treasurer in 2007.
 A computer-design draftsperson, he graduated from the University of Calgary where he acquired a degree in Computer Science.
 He also attended SAIT where he gained knowledge of Engineering Graphics Technology.

 Peter has been involved with the Society since 1989 as a Board Member.
 In 1992 he was elected Vice-President and in 1994 was elected President.
 Presently he serves as a director and is actively involved in the affairs of the Society.

-Rabail first joined CIES as a volunteer ESL teacher in 2014.
+Rabail first joined TIES as a volunteer ESL teacher in 2014.
 A graduate of University of Lethbridge’s Bachelor of Management program, Rabail has worked in project management, training development, and analysis roles within the energy, finance, and engineering sectors.